Taking over D.C.

 More Incarceration, Less Safety

-Under D.C.’s current model, judges base release on individualized risk assessments rather than wealth, and the vast majority of people released pretrial appear for court and do not reoffend.
+H.R.
+5214 would reverse D.C.'s longstanding cashless bail practices by mandating cash bail or detention for numerous offenses.
+Under D.C.’s current model, judges base release decisions on individualized risk assessments rather than wealth, and the vast majority of people who are released pretrial appear for court and do not reoffend.

 H.R.
-5172 would impose sweeping mandatory minimum prison sentences and expand life without parole penalties, stripping judges of discretion and rolling back sentencing reforms despite decades of evidence that longer sentences do not reduce crime.
+5172 would impose sweeping mandatory minimum prison sentences and expand life without parole penalties, stripping judges of discretion and rolling back long-fought sentencing reforms.
+This is counter to the evidence: longer sentences destabilize families and increase costs, but they do not reduce crime or enhance public safety.

 Learn more about the takeover of D.C.